unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 {% endhint %}

 {% hint style="warning" %}
 Make sure to display an appropriate error to your users if an owner address is not set.
-This means that the domain is not registered under any user and is available for purchase.
+This means that the domain is not registered and is available for purchase.
 {% endhint %}

 ## Fetching domain records